geom_table

 , and family

-aesthetics will
+aesthetics will the passed to

-the passed to this theme constructor for each individual table.
-In
+this theme constructor for each individual table.
+In contrast, if a ready

-contrast, if a ready constructed ttheme
+constructed ttheme

-stored as a list object is
+stored as a list object is passed as argument

-are ignored if present.
-By default the
+ignored if present.
+By default

-constructor ttheme_gtdefault
+the constructor ttheme_gtdefault

 is used and colour